-- integration to others existing internet LOD (Linked Open data) [26][27] in order to improve the sharing, exchange and discovery of knowledge at a greater scale.
-LOD should increase the discovery of new knowledge, because of the amount and diversity of linked data but mainly due to the use of semantic web formalisms, metadata languages, thesaurus published, standardised and even normalised; - comparison of various triplestores (DBPedia, Nakala, British Museum, ModRef) that describe similar data [28] (similar objects, objects of same historical period, objects of same type, identical objects) in a LOD context.
-This will lead to mutual enrichment of the various actors of the LOD; - inference implications or issues or consequences on CIDOC-CRM triplestores as well as on integration with others triplestores using factorised or nonfactorised CIDOC-CRM triplestores.
+- improving the sharing, exchange and discovery of knowledge at a greater scale by integrating other internet LOD (Linked Open data) [24][25].
+LOD should increase the discovery of new knowledge, because of the amount and diversity of linked data but mainly due to the use of semantic web formalisms, metadata languages, thesaurus published, standardised and even normalised; - comparison of various triplestores that describe similar data [26] (similar objects, objects of same historical period, objects of same type, identical objects) in a LOD context.
+This will lead to mutual enrichment of the various actors of the LOD.